The Northwest Ohio Piping Industry’s jurisdiction is a hotbed for construction jobs.

 Toledo saw construction jobs increase from 10,600 in Feb.
 2015 to 12,200 in Feb.
 2016, for a 1,600 job gain.
 The 15 percent growth in jobs tied Toledo at 12th in the nation with Anaheim-Santa Ana-Irvine, Calif., and Wausau, Wisc.

 The only Ohio area to top Toledo was Steubenville, Ohio-Weirton W.Va. area, which saw a 29 percent increase.

 Columbus saw a 12 percent rise in construction jobs, placing 26th in the nation and third in the state, according to the AGC.

-Hundreds of traveling workers are expected in the Greater Toledo area to help on these projects and number of medium and smaller sized projects.
+Hundreds of traveling workers are expected in the Greater Toledo area to help on these projects and a number of medium and smaller-sized projects.
 These highly trained, highly skilled craftsmen will help Piping Industry members complete these jobs on time and on budget.